Janusz Kołodziej (speedway rider)

 Janusz Kołodziej (born 27 May 1984 in Tarnów, Poland) is a Polish speedway rider who has ridden for the Polish national team and is a four times champion of Poland.

 Career

 Kołodziej rode in Britain for the Reading Racers in 2003 and from 2006 to 2007.

-In July 2018, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2019 Speedway Grand Prix.
+In July 2018, during the Speedway Grand Prix Qualification, Kołodziej won the GP Challenge, which ensured that he claimed a permanent slot for the 2019 Speedway Grand Prix.

-In 2019, he won his fourth Polish title, he had previously been the Polish champion in 2005, 2010 and 2013.
+In 2019, Kołodziej won his fourth Polish title, he had previously been the Polish champion in 2005, 2010 and 2013.

-In 2022, he was a member of the Polish team that won the inaugural European Team Speedway Championship.
+In 2022, Kołodziej was a member of the Polish team that won the inaugural European Team Speedway Championship.
 In July 2023, he was part of the Polish team that won the gold medal in the 2023 Speedway World Cup final.
 This was his third World Cup win.
 Also in 2023, he won the bronze medal at the 2023 Speedway European Championship.